 City Council Candidates

 Jon Dahlvig turned in both his 30 Day Prior and 8 Day Prior the day before deadline.
 Dahlvig loans his campaign $372 but does not mark it in his outstanding loans totals.
 He did add it to his contribution balance but shouldn’t have since he did not check the box in the loan schedule stating personal funds were deposited into political account, which cannot be corrected at a later date.
-After checking the balance of $382.81, including the loan plus political contributions of $125 minus $144.19 for expenditures, the balance total is missing $30 at $352.81.
 He did not have any additional loans, expenditures or contributions in the following report, with the balance still sitting at $382.81.
+(See note at bottom.)

 Bob Troyer also turned in his reports the day before deadline.
 His subtotals and totals add up on his 30 Day Prior and his 8 Day Prior.
 He marks his loan as personal funds going into campaign account and records it in the correct totals.